-Most of the larger hotels in New Orleans are located in the French Quarter or Central Business District, so if you choose to stay in the Garden District you’ll almost certainly want to stay in an Airbnb or vacation rental.
-Based on living in New Orleans for 4 years and returning for dozens of trips since, we have selected 20 of our favorite Garden District Airbnbs for the perfect stay.
+Most of the larger hotels in New Orleans are located in the French Quarter or Central Business District.
+If you choose to stay in the Garden District, you’ll almost certainly want to stay in an Airbnb or vacation rental.
+Based on living in New Orleans for four years and returning for dozens of trips since then, we have selected 20 of our favorite Garden District Airbnbs for the perfect stay.

 Here you’ll find the ideal vacation rental for every occasion.
 Whether you’re planning a romantic getaway, a weekend with friends, a family trip, or an epic bachelor or bachelorette party, you can save yourself the research and focus on letting the good times roll in the Big Easy!

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).

 Why Stay in an Airbnb in New Orleans

 There are lots of advantages to staying in an Airbnb in New Orleans.
 The most obvious reason is that you’ll get more for your money.
 In general, Airbnbs are cheaper than staying in a hotel.
 Plus, they are more spacious with more amenities like a full kitchen and laundry units.
 This is especially true if you’re traveling to NOLA as a large group.
 The more people you can split the cost with the more you can splash out for some seriously fancy digs during your trip to Crescent City.

 The second reason to stay in an Airbnb is that you’ll be able to stay in a local neighborhood.
 There is much more to New Orleans than Bourbon Street, and staying outside of the French Quarter will give you a more authentic New Orleans experience.